hartsfield/bolt/README.md

          12 directories, 18 files

-A bolt app is composed of html templates called `pages` and `components`. `pages` are typically composed of components, and components can also be composed of other components.
+A bolt app is composed of html templates called `pages` and `components`. `pages` are usually composed of components, and components can also be composed of other components.

 Bolt will also generate some basic server code and build files to begin the